quiffman/seiscomp3/doc/base/api-python.rst

       :param year: :ref:`IntegerQuantity <api-python-datamodel-integerquantity>`

-      Year or range of years of the event’s focal time.
+      Year or range of years of the event's focal time.

    .. py:method:: year()